ModusCreateOrg/lambda-redirector/README.md

 *Note*: Ensure that NewDomain is prefixed with either `http://` or `https://` or you will get a chain of redirects to a never-ending path on the source domain.
 It will be amusing but will not meet your goal.

+*Note*: This redirector has a special feature where if you specify a query parameter in the NewDomain URL (e.g. `https://www.example.com/some/path?foo=bar") it will disregard the path and any query parameters passed in by the user and will redirect strictly to the NewDomain URL.

 ### Parameters
 Parameters | Type | Description
 ---|:---:|---